-NOTE: If the temperature gets too hot around the microwave oven, the exhaust fan in the vent hood will automatically turn on at the LOW setting to protect the oven.
+NOTE: If the temperature gets too hot around the microwave oven, the fan in the vent hood will automatically turn on at the LOW setting to protect the oven.
 It may stay on up to an hour to cool the oven.
-When this occurs, the Fan OFF Pad will not turn the fan off.
+When this occurs, the FAN pad will not turn the fan off.